AllStarLink/ASL3/README.md

 ```
 The node lookup routines will output debug information showing the node lookups if the debug level is set to 4 or higher.

+## Debugging

+Previously app_rpt and associated channels supported setting the debug level with an associated app / channel command.
+These app / channel commands have been removed and replaced with the asterisk command:

+**core set debug x module**

+Where x is the debug level and module is the number of the app or module.

+Example: **core set debug 5 app_rpt**

 This document was created by Danny Lloyd/KB4MDD and modified to death by WD6AWP